-The Texas Academy of Physician Assistants (TAPA) is a thriving group of almost 2,800 Physician Assistants and students from all across the Lone Star State.
+The Texas Academy of Physician Assistants (TAPA) is a thriving group of over 2,000 Physician Assistants and students from all across the Lone Star State.
 TAPA was established as a non-profit organization in February, 1975 by a few physician assistants who functioned under the delegatory privileges of physicians provided in the Medical Practice Act.

 The Texas Academy of Physician Assistants is the leading PA organization in Texas that serves the profession through professional development, education, representation, legislative advocacy, and a commitment to team-based care.